raghulR003/xompile/README.md

 2. **Install Dependencies:**

-cd xompile
+* cd xompile
-npm install
+* npm install

 2. **Build the Extension:**

-npm run build
+* npm run build
-content_copy

 Running the Extension: Open in VS Code: Open the xompile folder (the cloned repository) in Visual Studio Code.

 3. **Start Debugging:**

-Press F5 or click the "Run and Debug" icon in the sidebar.
+* Press F5 or click the "Run and Debug" icon in the sidebar.
+*

-This will launch a new VS Code window called the "Extension Development Host".
+* This will launch a new VS Code window called the "Extension Development Host".

 4. **Test the Extension:**

-In the "Extension Development Host" window, open a folder containing .js, .ts, .py, or .java files.
+* In the "Extension Development Host" window, open a folder containing .js, .ts, .py, or .java files.

-Add numbered comments to your code (e.g., // 1: This is my comment).
+* Add numbered comments to your code (e.g., // 1: This is my comment).

-Use the commands from the Command Palette (Ctrl+Shift+P or Cmd+Shift+P):
+* Use the commands from the Command Palette (Ctrl+Shift+P or Cmd+Shift+P):

-"Xompile: Generate Report": Generates a Markdown report of your comment history.
+* "Xompile: Generate Report": Generates a Markdown report of your comment history.

-"Xompile: Rollback to Comment": Prompts for a comment number to roll back to.
+* "Xompile: Rollback to Comment": Prompts for a comment number to roll back to.

 ## Contributing